 During this time we will evaluate fetal size and growth, maternal assessment, including weight, blood pressure, blood, urine, and health status.
 If you desire, Maternal Serum Screen (MSS) will be drawn.
 If your blood is Rh negative, you may choose to obtain the father’s blood type.
 At this time you can schedule your ultrasound appointment for the next visit – generally done at 18-20 weeks.

 We can now evaluate fetal size and growth, assess fetal movement, and gestational age.
 Maternal assessment will be done.
-Ultrasound study of baby will be done if previously scheduled.
+Ultrasound study of the baby will be done if previously scheduled.
 Gestational diabetic screening will be discussed.

 Nutritional assessment and pre-natal classes will be discussed.
 Maternal and fetal evaluation will be performed.
 During this visit, we will give you information regarding a non-fasting one-hour glucose screen to rule out gestational diabetes.
 Please schedule your glucose screen for week 24-28.

 Schedule this visit with a nurse practitioner.
-Maternal and fetal evaluation will be performed, pre-term risk assessment will be updated, and pelvic exam for assessment of possible premature cervical dilation will be done if indicated by history.
+Maternal and fetal evaluation will be performed, a pre-term risk assessment will be updated, and pelvic exam for assessment of possible premature cervical dilation will be done if indicated by history.
 Rh titer will be repeated for Rh negative patients, and RhoGam will be administered when indicated.
 Instructions regarding the monitoring of fetal activity will also be discussed.

 We will discuss labor and delivery procedures and alternatives.
 We will also review the choices for your baby’s doctor and hospital, as well as address breast- or bottle-feeding.
 Maternal and fetal evaluation will be performed.
 You will be given information regarding hospital pre-registration, Breastfeeding Support Group sessions, and PHQ-9 depression questionnaire.

 Further discussion of labor and delivery and any questions raised at previous visits will be addressed.
 Fetal size, weight, and cervical check for dilatation and effacement will be done.
 Vaginal/rectal cultures will be done for Group B Strep (GBS).
-You will be given information regarding fetal monitoring and signs of onset of labor.
+You will be given information regarding fetal monitoring and signs of the onset of labor.

 Fetal, maternal, and cervical assessment.